way-cooler/way-cooler/README.md

 # Contributing
 If you would like to contribute code, please feel free to fork and branch off of `master` and submit a pull request.

-If you find bugs or have questions about the code, please [submit an issue] or ping us on gitter.
+If you find bugs or have questions about the code, please [submit an issue] or [ping us on gitter][gitter].

 [Rust]: https://www.rust-lang.org
 [wayland]: https://wayland.freedesktop.org/